varun2107m/llm-testcase-generator/README.md

 An LLM-powered QA tool that converts requirements or user stories into structured test cases.

+## Features:
+  - Functional, edge, and negative test cases
+  - Table-formatted output
+  - Easy to extend with UI or Jira integration
+   ⚠️ Requires OpenAI API key with active billing.

 ## 🚀 Use Cases
 - Faster test case creation
 - AI-assisted test design